-I am pleased to be able to share with you my experience being involved in the indigenous
+I am happy to share with you my experiences being involved in the indigenous

 flute tradition of North America, commonly referred to as the "Native American flute".

-My instruments are modern interpretations of traditional Plains flutes.
-They are hand-made original designs but crafted to carry the spirit and voice of the old tunings.
-My friend calls them "Acoustic Sculptures".
-I call them Contemporary North American Flutes, my contribution to an ancient, but on-going and uniquely beautiful musical tradition of this continent.
+The resulting instruments are personal interpretations of the form and voice of historic Plains, Southwest, and Great Lakes woodlands flutes.
+My colleague Mr. Nakai calls them acoustic sculptures.
+I call them Contemporary North American Flutes, my efforts to contribute to an ancient, but on-going and uniquely beautiful musical tradition of this continent.

-It has been 34 years now exploring a dream that a simple flute could stir the hearts of so many with its innocent and lovely music, a vision that was passed to me so that I could share it with you.
+It has been an interesting journey exploring a dream that a simple flute could stir the hearts of so many with its innocent and lovely music, and an old man's vision that this music could "become important."
+With all the goings-on in the ever-growing flute community, I think that much of what was envisioned is indeed coming to pass.
+I am proud to have played my part.

 Amon Olorin Flutes™ Est. 1986